Although the title is confounding and perhaps the movie’s worst misstep, it’s Byrne’s digitized and stilted delivery that earns the biggest laughs.

 The real tragedy here is that the “Wolfenstein” series was injected with life most people thought it would never have again in 2014 with the excellent “Wolfenstein: The New Order.”
 The original “Castle Wolfenstein” is one of the most important video games of all time.
 Released in 1981 for the Apple II, it laid foundations for how shooting and stealth games would develop over the next four decades.
 Even in the sequel “Beyond Castle Wolfenstein” in 1984, these games stayed almost beautifully simple.
 Go kill Nazis.
 Don’t get caught.
 The second game even involved a plot to kill Hitler himself.
 Quentin Tarantino has never explicitly said they were an inspiration for “Inglourious Basterds” but I’ve always believed they were.

-After the disappointing “Wolfenstein 3D” in 1992, the series struggled to find itself again for the better part of the next two decades even as 2001’s “Return to Castle Wolfenstein” helped define modern multiplayer games.
+After “Wolfenstein 3D” in 1992, the series struggled to find itself again for the better part of the next two decades even as 2001’s “Return to Castle Wolfenstein” helped define modern multiplayer games.
 The big event in this universe came in 2014 with the release of the highly-acclaimed “Wolfenstein: The New Order.”
 Just as they did when they took over the “Fallout” series (and as they would do again a few years later with the amazing “Doom” reboot), Bethesda breathed new life into a series most people had forgotten.
 With cinematic storytelling, “The New Order,” and its sequels 2015’s “The Old Blood” and 2017’s “The New Colossus,” brought gamers into an alternate sci-fi universe that incorporated incredible weaponry and tech with, well, Nazis.

 All of this brings us to “Youngblood,” a co-operative game in which you play Jessica and Sophia Blazkowicz, two sisters leading the way in the Second American Revolution, which is taking place almost two decades after the United States was occupied by the Nazis.
 BJ Blazkowicz, a familiar name to “Wolfenstein” fans, has gone missing and his daughters now have to go find him, fighting Nazis all the way.
 “Youngblood” is designed to be played with a friend—although you can have the A.I. take the other character—and is built around a very simple mission structure.
 Go to point A, kill a bunch of Nazis, get something, return to point B. Over and over and over again.
 You will encounter the same enemies in the same places to an almost comical degree, slowly pushing a story up a hill.
 Of course, you unlock new skills and weapon mods as you go, but that’s about it.
 There’s just not enough to it.